kdgregory/log4j-aws-appenders/examples/logback-example/README.md

 # Logging Example

-This directory contains an example program that writes log messages to all supported loggers.
-It also contains CloudFormation templates that will create the destinations for these loggers.
+This directory contains a simple program that writes log messages at various levels.
+It's configured to use all appenders, sending all of the messages to CloudWatch Logs and Kinesis, and error messages to SNS.

+## Preparation

+You will need to create the Kinesis and SNS destinations; CloudWatch is created automatically.
+You can create them using the CloudFormation templates [here](../cloudformation), manually, or by enabling the auto-create feature on the appenders.

 > *BEWARE!* You will be charged for all AWS services used by this example.
 I have tried to keep the costs minimal, and some services (such as CloudWatch) may be covered under a free tier.